kube-object-storage/lib-bucket-provisioner/doc/design/object-bucket-lib.md

 ## Generic Bucket Provisioning
 Kubernetes natively supports dynamic provisioning for many types of file and block storage, but lacks support for object bucket provisioning.
-This repo is a placeholder for an object store bucket provisioning library, very similar to the Kubernetes [sig-storage-lib-external-provisioner](https://github.com/kubernetes-sigs/sig-storage-lib-external-provisioner/blob/master/controller/controller.go) library.
+This repo contains the object store bucket provisioning library, very similar to the Kubernetes [sig-storage-lib-external-provisioner](https://github.com/kubernetes-sigs/sig-storage-lib-external-provisioner/blob/master/controller/controller.go) library.
-The (stretch) goal is to eventually move this library to a Kubernetes repo within sig-storage/.
+The goal is to eventually move this library to a Kubernetes repo within sig-storage/.

 A note about this design document: the _current_ bucket provisioning design and implementation is reflected in this document, and an effort is made to keep it up-to-date.
 Future considerations are tracked as _Issues_ in this repo and tagged with the `enhancement` label.